snipersap/GoProjects/continue-break-in-go/readme.md

 We only want you to print the numbers themselves, not the headings and delimiter.

+## Additional exercise
+Test Goldbach's Conjecture by printing the smallest number of primes that sum up to the given even number.
+Goldbach's conjecture: Every even number is the sum of 2 prime numbers.

 ### Test results
 ```bash
 Primes up to 10: